Loading...

 Medication to reduce the risk of breast cancer

 There are some medications that have been proven to reduce the risk of breast cancer in women who are at higher risk.
-It is not known whether a similar lowering of risk occurs in women with a BRCA1 or BRCA2 gene mutation
+It is not known whether a similar lowering of risk occurs in women with a BRCA1 or BRCA2 gene mutation.

 Tamoxifen is often used to treat breast cancer, but it may also play a role in breast cancer prevention.
 A five-year course of tamoxifen tablets can reduce the risk of developing breast cancer by half.
-However, tamoxifen can have some serious side effects, such as causing blood clots in the legs or lungs, and cancer of the lining of the womb (endometrial cancer).

 Raloxifene is a similar medication to tamoxifen and it is approved for breast cancer risk reduction in post-menopausal women.
-Raloxifene can reduce the risk of breast cancer by around 60% and it has the advantage of also reducing the risk of osteoporosis
+Raloxifene can reduce the risk of breast cancer by around 60% and it has the advantage of also reducing the risk of osteoporosis.

 Your doctor can talk to you about whether medication to reduce the risk of breast cancer is suitable for you.
 The possible risks need to be balanced against the likely benefits.